Polish–Russian War of 1792: Northern theater

-In the Grand Duchy of Lithuania the Russians crossed the Commonwealth border four days later than in the south, on 22 May.
-Poland's ally, the Kingdom of Prussia, broke its alliance with Poland and the Prussian commander of the Lithuanian army, Duke Württemberg, betrayed the Polish-Lithuanian cause by refusing to fight the Russians.
+In the Grand Duchy of Lithuania the Russians crossed the border four days later than in the south, on 22 May.
+Poland–Lithuania's ally, the Kingdom of Prussia, broke its alliance with it and the Prussian commander of the Lithuanian army, Duke Württemberg, betrayed the Polish–Lithuanian cause by refusing to fight the Russians.
 He never reached the frontlines, feigned illness in Wołczyn, and issued contradictory orders to his troops.

-Thus the Army of Lithuania did little to oppose the advancing Russians, and kept withdrawing before their advance.
+Thus the Lithuanian army initially did little to oppose the advancing Russians, and kept withdrawing before their advance.
 Minsk was abandoned, after some skirmishes, on 31 May.
 Only after a change of commander on 4 June, did the Army, now under General Józef Judycki, try to stand and fight the Russians.
 The Russians however defeated Judycki at the Battle of Mir on 11 June and kept advancing through the Grand Duchy.
-The Commonwealth army retreated towards Grodno.
-On 14 June the Russians took Wilno, after only a small skirmish with local garrison; on 19 June, incompetently defended Nieśwież; and on 20 June, Kaunas, this time without any opposition.
+The Lithuanian army retreated towards Grodno.
+On 14 June the Russians took Vilnius, after only a small skirmish with local garrison; on 19 June, incompetently defended Nieśwież; and on 20 June, Kaunas, this time without any opposition.
 Judycki, disgraced, was replaced by Michał Zabiełło on 23 June.
-Nonetheless, since Mir, no decisive engagements occurred in the northern theater, as Polish army withdrew in relative order towards Warsaw, after minor defeat at Zelva, eventually taking defensive positions along the Bug river near Brest.
+Nonetheless, since Mir, no decisive engagements occurred in the northern theater, as the Lithuanian army withdrew in relative order towards Warsaw, after minor defeat at Zelva, eventually taking defensive positions along the Bug river near Brest.
 Russians took Grodno on 5 July and Białystok on 17 July.
-On 23 July the Russians took Brest, defeating the local garrison, but on 24 they were defeated near Krzemień-Wieś; this last battle was the first significant Commonwealth victory on the northern front.
+On 23 July the Russians took Brest, defeating the local garrison, but on 24 they were defeated near Krzemień-Wieś; this last battle was the first significant victory on the Lithuanian front.